-In the past, Rome celebrated their historic sites and museums by offering free admission on the first Sunday of every month.
+In the past, Rome celebrated its historic sites and museums by offering free admission on the first Sunday of every month.

 While this event is no longer offered, all of the locations previously included have since been given even more free days per year than before, with 20 total days instead of just 12.